c-base/station-announcer/README.md

 > Security advise.
 Due to intergalactic regulations, passengers are required to keep their antigravity generators with them at all times.

-> Passengers to Berlin Brandeburg International.
+> Passengers to Berlin Brandenburg International.
 Please be adviced that the spaceport is unlikely to ever exist in this spacetime continuum

 > Weyland Yutani launch 113 to Kapteyn B is leaving from clamp portal 32